whitecatboard/Lua-RTOS-ESP32/README.md

    /dev/cu.SLAB_USBtoUART
    ```

-   Board is using /dev/cu.SLAB\_USBtoUART serial device.
+   In the above example, board is using /dev/cu.SLAB\_USBtoUART serial device.
 This device will be used in the following steps as parameter value -p.

    For windows use wcc.exe instead of wcc.